Real-Time Image Acquisition, Image Processing, and Fixed-Point Blob Analysis for Target Practice Analysis

 Determine world coordinates of image points by mapping pixel locations to locations in real-world units

-For more information on setting up the camera, see Device Connection (Image Acquisition Toolbox).
+For more information on setting up the camera, see Setting Up Image Acquisition Hardware (Image Acquisition Toolbox).

-Use the following commands to create a target to print for use in the exercise.
-The code generates a postscript file that can be opened and printed double-sided, with the target on one side, and the checkerboard for camera calibration on the other side.
+Use these commands to create a target to print for use in this example.
+This code generates a postscript file that can be opened and printed double-sided, with the target on one side and the checkerboard for camera calibration on the other side.

 Set up the camera so that it faces the checkerboard side of the target.
 The shooter faces the target.
 You can keep the target and camera in fixed positions by mounting them on a board.

-pointsToWorld function to determine world coordinates of the
+pointsToWorld (Computer Vision Toolbox) function to determine world coordinates of the image points.

 For more information, see What Is Camera Calibration?
 (Computer Vision Toolbox).

 Find and Score the Shot

 The algorithm scores the shots by detecting the bright light of the laser pistol.
 While shooting, get a frame and detect if there is a bright spot.
 If there is a bright spot over the specified threshold, process that frame.